alinadanilaa/SMA-project/README.md

 ## Usage:

-To generate everything from scratch, either open `Spotify.ipynb` in Google Colab, making sure to upload dataset.csv first, or run:
+To generate everything from scratch, either open `Spotify_Clean_Run.ipynb` in Google Colab, making sure to upload dataset.csv first, or run:

-`jupyter notebook Spotify.ipynb`
+`jupyter notebook Spotify_Clean_Run.ipynb`

 To skip benchmarking and load precomputed results instead, open `Spotify2.ipynb` in Google Colab, making sure to upload all files mentioned above, or run: